kernel-community/kernel/docs/track-gaming/module-6/curated.md

 ## <a href="https://fs.blog/2020/02/finite-and-infinite-games/" target="_blank" rel="noopener noreferrer">FS on Finite and Infinite Games</a>

 Farnam Street's take on how to apply James Carse's work in our daily lives.
-Fs.blog helps us see the world better using these and other mental models, and is a great resource for KERNEL fellows in our journey of continuous learning.
+Fs.blog helps us see the world better using these and other mental models, and is a great resource for Kernel fellows in our journey of continuous learning.

 ## <a href="https://stratechery.com/" target="_blank" rel="noopener noreferrer">Stratechery</a>